cherry-pick-team/golang-auth/README.md

 Auth service for our app

 ## Setup
-* Clone with project to your GOPATH
+* Clone this project to your GOPATH
+* Build for go v1.8
+* Package management with godep